saylesss88/nix-book/src/nix/hardening_NixOS.md

 > ❗ Note: The above settings are fairly aggressive and can break common
 > programs, read the comment warnings.

+---

 ## Hardening Boot Parameters

 `boot.kernelParams` can be used to set additional kernel command line arguments at boot time.
 It can only be used for built-in modules.

-You can find the following settings in the above guide in the [Boot parameters section](https://madaidans-insecurities.github.io/guides/linux-hardening.html#boot-parameters)
+You can find the following settings in the
+[Boot parameters section](https://madaidans-insecurities.github.io/guides/linux-hardening.html#boot-parameters)

 ```nix